FORT APACHE (Released March 27, 1948)

 John Ford had always wanted to remake the picture in technicolor and it took until December 1, 1948 for "3 Godfathers" to premier in Washington, D.C.
 The remake was dedicated to Harry Carey and co-starred Harry Carey, Jr., Ford's godson, as "William Kearney" aka: "The Abilene Kid".
 The two names above Carey, Jr. were John Wayne as "Robert Marmaduke Hightower" and Pedro Armendariz as "Pedro 'Pete' Fuerte".
 Ward Bond appeared as "Sheriff Buck Sweet".

-Chester Morris, far left on picture below, Lewis Stone, far right, and Walter Brennan, center, starred in the 1936 production of "The Three Godfathers".
+Chester Morris, Lewis Stone and Walter Brennan, center, starred in the 1936 production of "The Three Godfathers".
 The picture was not directed by John Ford and this film has become forgotten, because of the popularity of Ford's version.

 "3 Godfathers" is a classic Christmas story in an old west setting.
 As three cattle rustlers rob a bank and are pursued by "Sheriff Buck Sweet".
 As they cross the desert they come across a lone covered wagon and the only living person is a pregnant women, Mildred Natwick.
 She gives birth to a baby boy and dies.
 Prior to her death she reveals that her Uncle is "Sheriff Sweet" and asks them to please take the baby to him.